Siyavula/emas.app/docs/README.rst

 OrderItem
 - a unique product or service a user has ordered

-These are contained in special folders: orders
+These types of objects are contained in the following special folders: orders
-- Order (which in turn contain OrderItems)
+- Order (which in turn contains OrderItems)

 memberservices
 - MemberService
-- used to determine access to products and services

 products_and_services
 - Product